Inferno (1997 film)

-Inferno (also released as Operation Cobra) is a 1997 feature film directed by Fred Olen Ray starring Don Wilson, Deepti Bhatnagar and R. Madhavan.
+Inferno (also released as Operation Cobra) is a 1997 American film directed by Fred Olen Ray starring Don Wilson, Deepti Bhatnagar and R. Madhavan.
 Evan Lurie, Michael Cavanaugh and Tané McClure appear in other pivotal roles.
-This is the debut film of R. Madhavan.
+This is Madhavan's first credited role.

 Plot synopsis

-Don Wilson plays Kyle Connors, an Interpol agent who travels to India on a mission of revenge against the terrorist that killed his partner.
+Don Wilson plays Kyle Connors, an Interpol agent who travels to India on a revenge mission against the terrorist who killed his partner.